FCP-INDI/ndar-dev/README.md

 - ndar_run.sge - Bash script to use to submit the ndar_act_cluster.py script in parallel over a cluster of nodes.
 - ndar_unpack - Bash-executable Python script which will download and extract imaging data from the NDAR database.
 Originally cloned from [here](https://raw.githubusercontent.com/chaselgrove/ndar/master/ndar_unpack/ndar_unpack), but slightly modified to add untar-ing functionality.
+- aws_walkthrough.txt - Instructions on how to use AWS EC2 to launch and interact with a C-PAC AMI.

 The OASIS template data files can be acquired from [Mindboggle](http://mindboggle.info) using this [link](http://mindboggle.info/data/templates/atropos/OASIS-30_Atropos_template.tar.gz) and this [link](http://mindboggle.info/data/atlases/jointfusion/OASIS-TRT-20_jointfusion_DKT31_CMA_labels_in_OASIS-30.nii.gz).